 Over the course of the year, the Board of Trustees generally revises the District's budget based on financial updates provided by management of the District.
 These amendments involve moving funds from programs that did not need all the resources originally appropriated to them to programs with resource needs, or to react to originally unforeseen circumstances, such as unanticipated new revenues or unavoidable new costs.
-The budget amendment made to Community Services in the General Fund was considered significant.
-The amendment was made as a result of the District's external auditors suggesting the District establish a new proprietary fund to record the activities of the Daycare Program.
+During the year, many budget amendments were made, however, none of them were significant.